enliktjioe/P4DS/README.md

 # R Projects Data Science

-This repository used for personal documentation during my study in Algoritma Data Science Academy Jakarta, Indonesia
+This repository used for personal documentation during my study in Data Science Academy Jakarta, Indonesia